Skip to main content

 Enter code: ABCD-1234

-Or display a QR code pointing to verification_uri_complete for a seamless mobile experience.
+Or display a QR code pointing to verification_uri_complete for a smoother mobile experience.

 3. User Authenticates on Their Device